kehantan/labbook/docs/cell_culture/trypsinise.rst

 **Cells not detach properly**

 It is normal that the cells cannot be harvest completely, there are always some cells that cannot detach from the flask no matter what you do.
 Unless there are large number of cells that do not detach after the trypsinise step, you can ignore those cells.
-If cells do not detach properly after trypsinising, some of the things you can do including
+If cells do not detach properly after trypsinising, some of the things you can do including:

 * Wash the cells few more times to completely remove FBS.
 * As mentioned above, incubate for a longer period of time or add more TrypLE before prolong the incubation period.